 What We Do

-Board Director Dr. Andy Jennings talking at Science Cafe in Arizona.
+Board Chair Dr. Andy Jennings talking at Science Cafe in Arizona.

 A Little About Us

 The Center for Election Science is about making democracy smart.
 We are a nationally-based, nonpartisan, 501(c)3 nonprofit comprised of voting system experts and activists.
 We incorporated in California in 2011.